DeusCoNWeT/open-weather/README.md

 Event                    | Description
 ---                      | ---
-`current-weather-loaded` | Triggers when weather data is loaded
+`open-weather-loaded` | Triggers when weather data is loaded

 ## Development